 Easy to forget, but the type of spender or saver you want to marry probably are a mirror image of their parents – warts and all ("you’re just like your father..").
 From early age, we are so influenced on how our parents spent or saved and how we now spend or save.
 It's important to examine how we were raised and how our pecuniary habits were formed so that we can make changes now if change is needed and change can be effected.

 5. Who is paying for what?

 This is also the time to ask your partner a few testing questions.
 For instance, if they have a gambling or shopping problem, even a drinking or smoking issue - is this a problem for you now and are you prepared to live with it?

-Other questions include what kind of lifestyle do you see us living, and how much will it cost?
+Other questions include what kind of lifestyle do you see yourselves living, and how much will it cost?
 What is your approach to saving and investing?
 Meaning, how important is saving for retirement?
-Saving for our children's college education?
+Saving for your children's college education?
 Are you averse to risk or a risk-taker?

-The point of asking a lot of questions isn't to map out your entire marriage, but to see if you both truly are financially compatible, or you're just actually hoping to give your local friendly solicitor some business in the years ahead!
+The point of asking a lot of these financial questions isn't to map out your entire marriage, but to see if you both truly are financially compatible, or you're just actually hoping to give your local friendly solicitor some business in the years ahead.

 In fact, if you are marrying, I would contend that the most important person you should consult with as a couple isn't the wedding planner - it's the financial planner.
 See you soon and stay happy.

 The views expressed here are those of the author and do not represent or reflect the views of RTÉ.